68 Travel Secrets That Guarantee a Stress-Free Trip

 19. Top the inside of your suitcase with a dryer sheet.
 Your clothes will smell laundry fresh when you arrive at your destination.

 20. Put your shoes in a shower cap before you pack them, and you’ll keep dirty footprints off your clean duds.
-These other household items will change the way you pack your suitcase for the better.

 21. “I’ll even Ziploc my clothes,” says Mulder.
 It’s much cheaper to wrap up that fancy Christmas party outfit than it is to buy a new one if your moisturizer explodes.